cloudify-cosmo/getcloudify.org/guide/3.1/installation-cli.md

 you should [install the CLI via PyPi](#installing-from-pypi).{% endtip %}

 {%note title=OpenStack provider%}
 The binary package is bundled with the [Openstack provider](https://github.com/cloudify-cosmo/cloudify-openstack-provider) as well.
-Providers mechanism is deprecated and will not be available in the next release.
+The Providers mechanism is deprecated and will not be available in the next release.
 {%endnote%}

 # Installing the binary package